pxlpnk/gitlab-vagrant-vm/OpenLDAP.md

 This guide will help you setup OpenLDAP in case you need an LDAP server in your dev environment for GitLab.
 The reason why OpenLDAP is not installed by default in GitLab-Vagrant-VM is that it would extend the time needed for creating the dev box and not everyone needs LDAP.
+However, it would be great if somebody could add this as a recipe to the Chef cookbook so it is installed automatically.

 # Important notes
 This guide is very basic and any improvements are welcome!